Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 7. Lucky Orange

-What it is: Lucky Orange is a conversion rate optimization tool that offers real-time heatmap insights and analytics.
+What it is: Lucky Orange is a conversion rate optimization (CRO) tool that offers real-time heatmap insights and analytics.

 What it helps you do: review heatmaps in real-time while your users toggle menus, navigate your website, open popups, or fill out a form.